 From January 2003 till December 2013 I kept Scrapbook Diaries.
 Each day I selected a memento from the day’s activities.
 It was fixed and dated into a handmade book made from folded DL envelopes.
 Bus or exhibition tickets or shopping receipts take on a new significance when archived in this way.
 As individual objects they are mundane, but placed within a series of books they take on a more serious intent, a desire to reflect/recall the passing of time, different phases of a life: children growing, the death of a parent.
 This ‘minutiae of memory’ parallels the written diary but gives the viewer more scope for personal reflection.
 Unfortunately my date stamp stopped at 2013; so I changed my approach for 2014.
 Instead of sticking the mementos into a book, I collected scraps by the month, then soaked them and compressed them into scrap-bricks.
 For 2015 I hole punched the scraps and made them into monthly bundles using a clip binder forming Scrap-packs.
 Since 2016 I've returned to the book form, this time using folded C5 envelopes.
 I continue to catalogue my life from scraps of paper.

 I am happy to work on large pieces or on an intimate scale.
 Through a friendship with Architect Enric Miralles I was given the opportunity to be part of the Scottish Parliament project team and was personally responsible for the design of The CannongateWall, a 30metre wall leading to the Parliamentarians entrance.
 The wall is a montage of Scottish stone, text pieces and drawn line on cast concrete.
-Whilst working as an architectural model maker in Enric Miralles and Carmen Pinos’ studio in 1989 I made friends with Ricardo Flores and Eva Prats, who were then architectural students.
+Whilst working as an architectural model maker in Enric Miralles and Carmen Pinos’ studio in 1989 I made friends with Eva Prats, and later Ricardo Flores, who were then architectural students.
 I have since worked with them in Copenhagen, Denmark on part of a big exhibition on public housing and they also commissioned me to make a paper theatre to celebrate the completion of their building for Sala Beckett Theatre and Drama School in Barcelona, Spain.
-This piece was on shown at Venice’s 2018 Architectural Biennale.
+This piece was shown at the 2018 Architectural Biennale in Venice and is part of the V&A's permanent collection .